denishenry163/denishenry163/README.md

-- 👋 Hi, I’m @denishenry163
+- 👋 Hi, I’m Ding Liu
-- 👀 I’m interested in Applied Microeconometrics and soccer.
+- 👀 I’m interested in Applied Microeconometrics and soccer
 - 📫 You can reach me by email: dingl@smu.edu

 <!---